 Silverfish always look like silverfish.
-They don't go through a caterpillar or maggot stage.
-They don't have nymphs that look entirely different from the adults.
+They don't go through a caterpillar or maggot stage and don't have nymphs that look entirely different than the adults.
 With silverfish, what you get is what you get.
-But a baby silverfish is much smaller than an adult.
+But silverfish nymphs are much smaller than the adult.
 It may look like a tiny little speck running across your floor.
 This can make it more difficult to see the visual characteristics mentioned above.
 You may need magnification.
 Try to capture that little guy with some sticky tape, and take a closer look.

 Silverfish don't bite or sting and they are not linked to the spread of diseases, but boy can they do a lot of little damage inside your home.
 They feed on clothing, drapes, linens, blankets, photos, documents, books, wallpaper, and more.
 They can also get into your food.
 They probably enjoy eating paper packages as much as the foods inside.
 They are particularly drawn to paper packages that are in a damp or humid location.
 You're most likely to find them in sugar, flour, cake mixes, grains, and candy.